Why cost-per-lead budgets fail and fewer leads are better

 The ultimate metric is the cost per opportunity

 B2B Marketers must start measuring cost-per-opportunity now!
 Why?
 It’s the one metric that can help you understand how well your sales team accepts and pursues leads.
 Ultimately, it shows if your leads are actually helping our sales team sell and if we’re positively contributing to their pipeline.

-Lead acceptance into pipeline is primarily a function of lead quality.
-There are other influences such as sales training and refining the lead handoff process, but lead quality stands out as the single largest factor driving the real ROI of our lead generation programs.
+Lead acceptance into the pipeline is primarily a function of lead quality.
+There are other influences such as sales training and refining the lead routing process, but lead quality stands out as the single largest factor driving the real ROI of our lead generation programs.

 The real question is, “Are these leads helping our sales team sell more and will these leads become profitable customers?”

 In most cases in order to get more leads to sales (as they demand more leads now!), marketing is forced to send early stage leads, often at the inquiry stage in order to meet quota or cost per lead requirements.
 Of course, the need for more leads does not come with a commensurate budget increase!

 More leads won’t help unless you do this

 Simply sending more leads over the fence to sales will only result in more early-stage leads being lost, ignored or discarded.
 And if your early stage leads are not being cultivated with lead nurturing and given the attention they need, they will go to waste.
 Unfortunately, in a cost-per-lead scenario, this waste will not be measured, rather only your lead production costs.